tsundokul/Avira-CommandLine/README.md

 You do not need to install Avira antivirus for use script.
 The Script `requires privileges`, and `Avira.key` file in root directory
+> Really recommended run in to a empty folder

 <details>
   <summary>What files download this stript? </summary>